BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Undeniable empirical evidence, including temperature records, ice melt data, and rising sea levels, serves as a compelling testament to the tangible effects of climate change.
 To promote a more informed perspective, it is advisable to encourage individuals to explore and critically evaluate reputable, peer-reviewed scientific sources, rather than relying on fringe or biased information.

-Let's now delve into some influential contributions from the scientific community that have shaped our understanding of climate change.
+So, let's delve into a tiny selection of influential contributions from the scientific community that have shaped our understanding of climate change.
 Note that this is only a tiny selection from the whole corpus:

 As early as 1896, Svante Arrhenius published a groundbreaking paper on the greenhouse effect, demonstrating how rising concentrations of greenhouse gases lead to an increase in global average surface temperatures {% cite arrhenius:1896 %}.
 Another significant milestone occurred in 1967 when Manabe and Wetherald published the first paper that incorporated the fundamental elements of Earth's climate into a computer model, exploring the implications of doubling carbon dioxide levels for global temperatures {% cite manabe:1967 %}.
 Remarkably, the results of their work remain valid today, according to Prof. Forster.
 In 1976, Charles D. Keeling and his team documented a pivotal moment by revealing the sharp rise in carbon dioxide levels at the Mauna Loa observatory in Hawaii {% cite keeling:1976 %}.
 This paper highlighted the observable increase in atmospheric CO2 resulting from the combustion of carbon, petroleum, and natural gas.
 Fast-forwarding to 2006, Held and Soden advanced the concept known as *wet-get-wetter, dry-get-drier* precipitation in the context of global warming {% cite held:2006 %}.
 This idea, though occasionally misunderstood and misapplied, remains the first and perhaps the only systematic conclusion regarding regional precipitation and global warming based on a robust physical understanding of the atmosphere.
 Additionally, the *Intergovernmental Panel on Climate Change* (IPCC) reports have played an integral role in consolidating and disseminating crucial climate science findings, further enhancing our collective comprehension of climate change.
 If one is convinced that there may be some shadiness going on, I encourage the reader to delve into the extensive history of climate change science, for example *The Discovery of Global Warming* {% cite weart:2009 %}.

-I can also highlight the overwhelming consensus among climate scientists and scientific organizations that climate change is real and largely caused by human activities, compare {% cite myers:2021 lynas:2021 cook:2016 cook:2013 doran:2009 %}.
+Additional, one can highlight the overwhelming consensus among climate scientists and scientific organizations that climate change is real and largely caused by human activities, compare {% cite myers:2021 lynas:2021 cook:2016 cook:2013 doran:2009 %}.
+Of course, if we only rely on those papers we have to trust an even higher-order observation*!
 In addition, one can argue that there is no plausible alternative theory apart from the effects humans caused by polluting the planet.

 But if an individual has lost trust in institutions all these efforts will be fruitless.
-Therefore, it is so deeply important that our scientific institutions as well as the media defends and improve their reputation.
+Therefore, it is so deeply important that our scientific institutions as well as the media defend and improve their reputation.
-Without the trust in the other, I see great danger on the horizon, especially if things become increasingly difficult.
+Without the trust in *the other*, I see great danger on the horizon, especially if things become increasingly difficult.
 The challenge lies in persuading individuals who harbor skepticism, particularly toward what climate change deniers label as *mainstream science*.
-The engagement with these individuals must maintain a respectful tone.
-It's essential to take the worries, fears, and arguments of deniers seriously, even when they appear unreasonable.

 According to Maturana, convincing someone can only happen when they develop their own system of conviction.
 This aspect is especially crucial to consider.
+Therefore, engagement must be a respectful.
+It's essential to take the worries, fears, and arguments of deniers seriously, even when they appear unreasonable.
 However, it's important to remember that while we encourage others to develop their convictions, we should also acknowledge our own unique and potentially flawed convictions and remain true to them if we are not convinced otherwise.

+>I think I do it always through stories, never through direct confrontation.
+>Because if you directly confront somebody who's thinking polar opposite to you, they don't really listen.
+>They are thinking of arguments to refute to. [...]
+>The first thing is to listen to them because maybe they've got a point, maybe they're doing something you never thought about.
+>But if you still feel that you're right, then you must have the courage of your conviction. -- Jane Goodall

 There may be another reason for the denial of climate change: it provides an opportunity to oppose intellectual elites, who are perceived as hypocritical and arrogant.
-To elaborate, in his book *Bullshit Jobs* {% cite graeber:2018 %}, David Graeber presents a hypothesis explaining why the political right in the US often supports the military while criticizing teachers and other social workers.
+To elaborate, in his book *Bullshit Jobs* {% cite graeber:2018 %}, David Graeber presents a hypothesis explaining why the political right in the US supports the military while criticizing teachers and other social workers.
-This occurs despite both groups---unlike hedge fund managers—performing---doing 'real' work that positively impacts society.
+This occurs despite both groups---unlike hedge fund managers---doing 'real' work that positively impacts society.

 Graeber argues that in our system, jobs with a tangible positive societal impact are often undervalued and poorly compensated, partly because these roles already offer the intrinsic reward of doing something meaningful.
 Conversely, *bullshit jobs*, which achieve little or are outright useless, are often better compensated.